-- 5.1.
-Channel, a key element of the Home Office's Prevent strategy, is a multi-agency approach to protect people at risk from radicalisation. - 5.2.
-As a school, we will work with the LA, local law enforcement, and religious and community leaders, to identify children vulnerable to radicalisation and to stamp out extremism if it arises.
-This includes identifying pupils: - Displaying feelings of grievance and injustice. - Feeling under threat. - Searching for identity, meaning and belonging. - Who have a desire for status amongst their peers. - Who have a desire for excitement and adventure. - Displaying a need to dominate and control others. - Who have a susceptibility to indoctrination.
+Channel, a key element of the Home Office's Prevent strategy, is a multi-agency approach to protect people at risk from radicalisation.
+The school will work with the LA, local law enforcement, and religious and community leaders, to identify children vulnerable to radicalisation and to challenge extremism if it arises.
+This includes identifying pupils to whom any of the following criteria applies:

+- Displaying feelings of grievance and injustice - Feeling under threat - Searching for identity, meaning and belonging - Displaying a desire for status amongst their peers - Displaying a desire for excitement and adventure - Displaying a need to dominate and control others

-- Displaying a radical desire for political or moral change. - Who are susceptible to opportunistic involvement. - Who have family or friends involved in extremism. - Susceptible to being influenced or controlled by a group. - With relevant mental health issues.
+- Displaying a susceptibility to indoctrination - Displaying a radical desire for political or moral change - Appearing susceptible to opportunistic involvement - Having family or friends involved in extremism - Appearing susceptible to being influenced or controlled by a group - Displaying relevant mental health issues